 This contemporary and multidisciplinary course of study empowers students to investigate interconnections between art, pedagogy, community engagement and social justice.
 This plan prepares students for careers in art education, arts administration, community arts, and socially-engaged practices.
 It prepares students for further study in fields including Art Education, Fine Art, Social Practice, Art Therapy, and Arts Leadership.

 Courses in the major emphasize active learning, engaged curiosity, collaboration, and creative practice.
-Students gain valuable experience in the field by participating in internships in the local region, including several internships opportunities with Community-based Art and the Prison Arts Collective.
+Students gain valuable experience in the field by participating in internships in the local region, including several internships opportunities on campus.

 Students will evolve their identities as artists, educators, and leaders.
 Students will be able to think critically about and act on issues related to art production, art education, and social justice, including: diversity, equity, inclusivity, and access.

-Students will be able to think critically about and grow understandings of relationships between theory, context, and practice in in art education, community-based art, arts leadership and activism.
+Students will be able to think critically about and grow understandings of relationships between theory, context, and practice in art education, socially-engaged art, arts leadership and activism.

 Students will be able to investigate and interpret a diversity of forms and approaches in art, and will be able to apply understandings in the planning and creation of new art pedagogy, art practice, and community projects.